tairasoul/YADMB/README.md

 the concept is a decentralized music bot.

-no instance of this stores any of your data in the filesystem, everything that is stored on filesystem will be stored on the user's filesystem and not the host machine
+no instance of this stores any of your data in the filesystem, everything that is stored on filesystem will be stored on the user's filesystem and not the host machine.

+the only data that gets stored is a cache of song data, for faster song/playlist adding and paging.

 started in december 2022, this is one of the projects i've been working on the longest.